 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Serbia who work in Independent Jobs earn nan% than their female counterparts on average.
+In the field of Independent Jobs in Serbia, the average difference between the salary of male and female employees is nan%.

-Independent Jobs professionals in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
+Professionals working in Independent Jobs in Serbia are likely to observe a salary increase of approximately 7% every 19 months.
 The national average annual increment for all professions combined is 7% granted to employees every 20 months.